-Employee engagement is a critical consideration for businesses of all sizes.
-Regardless of your industry or niche, if your employees are not engaged, they will be less happy, less productive, deliver lower rates of customer satisfaction, and even stay with your firm for shorter periods.
+Employee engagement is a critical consideration for organizations of all sizes.
+Regardless of your industry or niche, if your employees are not engaged, they will be less happy and less productive, deliver lower rates of customer satisfaction and even stay with your firm for shorter periods.

 Employee Engagement by the Numbers

-To truly understand the importance of employee engagement within your business, let’s take a look at some important numbers:
+To truly understand the importance of employee engagement within your organization, let’s take a look at some important numbers:

 - According to Dale Carnegie, companies with engaged employees outperform their competitors by over 200%.